bboc/s3patterns/seven-principles.md

 Empiricism is the basis of the scientific method and the combined application of S3's patterns provides a direct way to apply the scientific method in an organization.

-**The Principle of Continuous Improvement:** *Respond to change in small increments, by building on and transforming what is already there, to reduce risk and resistance, and to accommodate steady empirical learning*
+**The Principle of Continuous Improvement:** *Respond to change in small increments, by building on and transforming what is already there, to reduce risk and resistance, and to accommodate steady empirical learning.*

 Most of the time evolution is more effective and more sustainable than revolution.
 Continuous improvement applies to everything,  e.g. strategies, guidelines, products, skills, processes, values and tools.